-- last two (2) days, the following work day will be observed as the holiday.
-If the holiday falls on a single regular day off, the following day will be observed. - 24.7 Employees required to work holidays shall be compensated at the overtime rate for the hours worked on the holiday. - 24.8 Employees who are not on a paid status the day before or the day after a holiday shall not be paid for the holiday. - 24.9 Additional time off to observe religious holidays may be approved by Department head or designee as follows: - 24.9.1 The time shall be charged as accrued paid leave balances other than sick leave.
+- 24.6 Employees required to work on the day the holiday is recognized (based on their schedule) shall be compensated at the overtime rate for the hours worked on the holiday. - 24.8 Employees who are not on a paid status the day before and the day after a holiday shall not be paid for the holiday. - 24.9 Additional time off to observe religious holidays may be approved by Department head or designee as follows: - 24.9.1 The time shall be charged as accrued paid leave balances other than sick leave.